The online Comment window has expired

 • Default_avatar

-Norma Mortimer over 1 year ago
+Norma Mortimer about 2 years ago

 I grew up going to the library every few days to gather a new stack of books.
 When I left Milwaukee, I lived in a place that had no library.
 It was a sad place to be.
 When I returned 30+ years ago, the library was a regular stop for myself and my child.
 Now, retired, I visit the library daily to use the computers and take home materials.
 The interactions with the helpful staff provides important social interaction and helps with materials searches I cannot do myself.
 I see the library has as many regulars as any local bar or eatery.
 We all support each other.
 Curtailing hours and services works to the detriment not only of us elders, but also to the little ones who come regularly.
 I see students of all ages here as well.
 Want to have a city of readers?
 Support the local library!